mistersingh179/bw-dashboard/README.md

 - store screen size on pageLoad aka auction
 - settings to control AB test percentage
 - record displays of meta content with count
+- if I increase spots, will old content get more spots

 ## Notes